 I haven’t shared what I am about to tell you all with anyone outside of my family till now, but I am so excited about this new treatment that I want to shout it from the rooftops.
 So I will start at the beginning.

-As you know I have severe food intolerances but what I haven’t shared is that my intestines and colon don’t work properly since I got my appendix removed 2 years ago.
+As you know, I have severe food intolerances but what I haven’t shared is that my intestines and colon don’t work as they should since I got my appendix removed two years ago.
 It’s called “chronic slow transit”.
 From when I eat food till I see it again in the bathroom can take anything up to 28 days according to a test I had last year where I took x-ray detectable tablets and then got regular x-rays to trace their progress.

 I also have epic chronic constipation (here comes the TMI part).
 I have gone for 32 days without any bowel movement at all.
-During this, I was given every treatment possible, including the powders that are normally exclusive to pre-colonoscopy preparation.
-To have a movement at all I take laxatives morning and night (docusate sodium or bisacodyl) and I have tried various weird and wonderful herbal remedies, I will try mostly anything once…
+During this, I tried every treatment possible, including the powders that are typically exclusive to pre-colonoscopy preparation.
+To have a bowel movement at all, I take laxatives morning and night (docusate sodium or bisacodyl).
+I have also tried various weird and wonderful herbal remedies, and I will try mostly anything once…

-I’m not going to go into details because that really would be TMI, however, I have now been using the Qufora Mini System for a week now (4 times in total) and I have to say – it is like I have someone else’s colon!
-It is fast (by comparison to the suppositories which can take up to 4 hours to work, if at all), reliable (I haven’t been successful in its use yet and I am much more comfortable in myself.
-It is a little sore inside my abdomen but that will be my colon returning to a normal size.
+I’m not going to go into details because that really would be TMI.
+However, I have now been using the Qufora Mini System for a week now (4 times in total), and I have to say – it is like I have someone else’s colon!
+It is fast (by comparison to the suppositories which can take up to 4 hours to work, if at all), reliable (I haven’t been successful in its use yet, and I am much more comfortable in myself.
+It is a little sore inside my abdomen, but that will be my colon returning to an average size.
 I am impressed and so, so happy with this system.
-Even although it is likely to be a lifelong situation, I am so pleased that I have found something that is so almost normal in terms of time it takes and success rate.
+Even although it is likely to be a lifelong situation, I am so pleased that I have found something that is so almost normal regarding the time it takes and success rate.

-If you have any questions feel free to ask – I will answer them as soon as possible.
+If you have questions for me, please feel free to ask.
+I will answer them as soon as possible.